 The Determinants of Stock and Bond Return Comovements

-We study the economic sources of stock-bond return comovements and its time variation using a dynamic factor model.
-We identify the economic factors employing a semi-structural regime-switching model for state variables such as interest rates, inflation, the output gap, and cash flow growth.
-We also view risk aversion, uncertainty about inflation and output, and liquidity proxies as additional potential factors.
-We find that macro-economic fundamentals contribute little to explaining stock and bond return correlations, but that other factors, especially liquidity proxies, play a more important role.
-The macro factors are still important in fitting bond return volatility; whereas the "variance premium" is critical in explaining stock return volatility.
-However, the factor model primarily fails in fitting covariances.
+We study the economic sources of stock-bond return comovement and its time variation using a dynamic factor model.
+We identify the economic factors employing structural and non-structural vector autoregressive models for economic state variables such as interest rates, (expected) inflation, output growth and dividend payouts.
+We also view risk aversion, and uncertainty about inflation and output as additional potential factors.
+Even the best-fitting economic factor model fits the dynamics of stock-bond return correlations poorly.
+Alternative factors, such as liquidity proxies, help explain the residual correlations not explained by the economic models.

 Suggested Citation: Suggested Citation